Best Body Composition Exercises – Introduction

 While there is nothing particularly wrong with cardio and isolation exercises, they are not your best choice for improving your body composition.

-Cardio burns calories but does very little to preserve or increase lean muscle mass, while isolation exercises are simply inefficient; you have to do dozens instead of just a handful of well-chosen exercises.
+Cardio burns calories but does very little to preserve or increase lean muscle mass, while isolation exercises are simply inefficient; you have to do dozens instead of just a handful of well-chosen activities.

 Not sure how best to use the exercises in this article to decrease body fat and build muscle?